 Thanks to its traction, stability, and sporty appearance, the Reef Women's Fanning is ideal for beach-side wear.
 It's also great for women with wider feet.

-This flip-flop rings up at $50, which is towards the higher end of the price range; however, it's also what we would expect to pay for a sandal that offers as much stability and support as the Fanning does.
+This flip-flop rings up towards the higher end of the price range; however, it's also what we would expect to pay for a sandal that offers as much stability and support as the Fanning does.
 Although this piece didn't earn top marks in comfort or style, we definitely found the straps to be super comfy and the sporty look may be just your style.
-This piece is also worth the asking price if you're looking for support for a lower arch, or if you have a wider foot…or if you're just really psyched on the integrated bottle opener.
+This piece is also worth the asking price if you're looking for support for a lower arch, or if you have a wider foot… or if you're just really psyched on the integrated bottle opener.

 Although it's a little more expensive, we recommend investing in a flip-flop with a contoured footbed.
 The Reef Fanning will help keep your joints healthier and arches happier.